DavidBrown67/Dog-Photography/README.md

  **Implementation**
 I have referred to the course content at Code Institute, Building the Running website, to design a contact form.
 I liked the design and would complement my website.
-The background image is a stock website, found via a Google search.
 I have styled the Contact form with CSS to compliment the rest of the website.

  **Test**